smiirl/smiirl-custom-samples/samples/python/basic_push/README.md

-This example pushes a fixed number in a counter
+This example pushes a fixed number to a Custom Counter
 - In https://my.smiirl.com:
-    - Go to the `Settings` of your counter
+    - Go to the `Settings` of your counter.
     - Change its options to `"PUSH NUMBER"`.
     - Get the access informations (id / token) of your counter in `CURL Endpoint`
-- Put these informations in `webhook_push.py` and make it executable
+- Put these informations in `webhook_push.py` and make it executable.
 - Execute it:
 ```
 python webhook_push.py